erbeck/lawlibrary.colorado.edu/sites/all/themes/ninesixty/README.txt

 - Removed the large left margin for list items inside text.css.
 It interferes in many places.

-- From this point forward, any modifications to the source 960.gs files will will be noted at the top of each file.

 ==============================================================================
 Notes and rules to play nice with the grids:

 - The class .container-[N] ([N] being a numeric value) is a subdivision of the overall width (960 pixels).
-It can be .container-12, .container-16 or .container-24.
-Depending on which is used, each grid unit (.grid-[N] class) will be a certain width:
+It can either be .container-12 or .container-16.
+  Depending on which is used, each grid unit (.grid-[N] class) will either be in multiples of 80 pixels for 12 subdivisions or in multiple of 60 pixels for 16 subdivisions.
+All grid blocks include a 10 pixel margin on the left and right side.

-  .container-12
-    .grid-1 =  80px [ 10px margin |  60px width  | 10px margin ]
-    .grid-2 = 160px [ 10px margin | 140px width  | 10px margin ]
-    .grid-3 = 240px [ 10px margin | 220px width  | 10px margin ]

-  .container-16
-    .grid-1 =  60px [ 10px margin |  40px width  | 10px margin ]
-    .grid-2 = 120px [ 10px margin | 100px width  | 10px margin ]
-    .grid-3 = 180px [ 10px margin | 160px width  | 10px margin ]

-  .container-24
-    .grid-1 =  40px [  5px margin |  30px width  |  5px margin ]
-    .grid-2 =  80px [  5px margin |  70px width  |  5px margin ]
-    .grid-3 = 120px [  5px margin | 110px width  |  5px margin ]

-  Note the progression of the inner width and the constant margins of the 12 and 16 versions vs. what's used for the 24 column version.

-- 12 and 16 columns can be used in tandem on a single page given that they stay within their own containers.
-The 24 column version encompasses both the 12, 16 and beyond in terms of its ability to subdivide the layout so mixing .container-24 with the other two is not recommended.
-The margins also differ which will throw off your layout be 5 pixels.

-- The default 960 style includes both 12 and 16 column containers.
-You can tell your theme to pick an alternate version with a simple .info entry in your theme.

-  settings[ns_columns_select] = 12
-  settings[ns_columns_select] = 16
-  settings[ns_columns_select] = 24
-  settings[ns_columns_select] = 12+16 ; the default set by ninesixty base
+- Add a .show-grid class to the body tag to see the grid.
+It will add a background graphic to guide you.
+This theme includes a printable sketch sheet and templates for Photoshop and various other formats to guide you from start to finish.
+See the "extras" folder within this theme.

+- Do not add left or right margins or padding to anything that's assigned a grid class or it may throw off the alignment.

 - Use the .push-[N] and .pull-[N] classes so the order the layout is presented does not depend on source order.
 For example, if the source order was this:
   [content][side-1][side-2], and the desired presentation order was this:
   [side-1][content][side-2].
-Adding a .pull-[N] class to #side-1 with the same numeric grid value as #content and adding a .push-[N] class to #content with the same numeric grid value of #side-1 will swap their positions.
+Adding a .pull-[N] class to #side-1 with the same numeric grid value as #content and adding a .push-[N] class to #content with the same numeric grid value of #side-1 will swap their display.
 These classes can also be used for the general shifting of content when needed.

   <div class="container-16">
     <div id="content" class="grid-9 push-4">